iterorganization/SOLPS-ITER/runs/examples/README.md

 # Local and cluster caches

-It needs to be noted that CMake firstly searches for LOCAL_CACHES before it tries to fetch the *ExternalData*.
-If it finds it, it checks if MD5 hashes from $HOME/solps-iter/runs/examples/*.tar.gz.md5 matches with the file names inside the `LOCAL_CACHE`.
-If it does, it will only create a link and with the name *.tar.gz and pointing to the file in the `LOCAL_CACHE`.
+It needs to be noted that Make firstly searches for ASSETDIR before it tries to fetch the *ExternalData*.
+If it finds it, it checks if MD5 hashes from $HOME/solps-iter/runs/examples/*.tar.gz.md5 matches with the file names inside the `ASSETDIR`.
+If it does, it will only create a link and with the name *.tar.gz and pointing to the file in the `ASSETDIR`.
 With this we can also control the versions of the file since if a user changes the examples and want to store it, the MD5 hash will also change.
-If there are no matching files, `EXTERNAL_CACHES` will be searched.
+If there are no matching files, `EXTERNALDATA` will be searched.

 Local caches needs to be writable by users on the machine in order to share downloads.
-For that several directories are tried on the cluster.
-See `CMakeLists.txt` where one can prepare common writable directory on the cluser for assets sharing.